A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: The mixed-feedback neuron circuit

 Examples of these curves and the resulting simulated neuron activity are shown in \cref{fig:IV_curves}.
-Each steady-state curve represents the set of equilibrium points of the neuron at a given timescale, obtained by freezing the slower variables.
-The slope of these curves directly indicates the stability of the corresponding equilibria: regions of positive slope correspond to stable fixed points, while regions of negative slope indicate local instability and potential bistability.
-By comparing the relative positions of the fast, slow, and ultraslow curves, one can immediately infer whether the neuron will exhibit tonic spiking, bursting, or purely passive behavior.
-A region of negative slope in the fast steady-state curve translates the existence of positive feedback, responsible for spike initiation.
-If a portion of negative slope appears in the slow steady-state curve before the fast excitability threshold, it shows a bistability between tonic spiking and silence, from which bursting can arise when an ultraslow variable slowly drives the system across this bistable region.
-A monotonically increasing ultraslow steady-state curve guarantees that, at the slowest timescale, the system is monotonically stable, ensuring that it will go back to rest after a spike or a burst.
+The slope of these curves indicates the stability of the corresponding equilibria: regions of positive (negative) slope correspond to stable (unstable) equilibria.
+By comparing the relative positions of the fast, slow, and ultraslow bistability thresholds (corresponding to the maxima and minima), one can immediately infer whether the neuron will exhibit tonic spiking, bursting, or purely passive behavior.
+A region of negative slope in the fast steady-state curve translates to the existence of positive feedback, responsible for spike initiation.
+If a bistability threshold appears in the slow steady-state curve before the fast one, it shows a bistability between tonic spiking and silence, from which bursting can arise when an ultraslow variable slowly drives the system across this bistable region.
+A monotonically increasing ultraslow steady-state curve guarantees that, at the slowest timescale, the system is monotonically stable, ensuring that it will go back to rest after a spike or a burst~\cite{ribar_neuromodulation_2019}.

-This geometric interpretation provides a powerful visual tool to understand how feedback interactions and timescale separation generate complex dynamics.
-Moreover, these steady-state curves only depend on $\mathcal{S}_f$ and $\mathcal{S}_s$, and can therefore be analyzed by simply simulating the DC characteristics of the two sigmoid circuits.
+This geometric interpretation provides a powerful visual tool for understanding how feedback interactions and timescale separation generate complex dynamics.
+Moreover, these steady-state curves only depend on $\mathcal{S}_f$ and $\mathcal{S}_s$ and can therefore be analyzed by simply simulating the DC characteristics of the two sigmoid circuits.

-From a theoretical standpoint, \cref{eqs:neuronsystem} also predicts the scaling properties of the model.
-Because all state variables and parameters appear as currents and interact through linear current-mode filters, the dynamics remain invariant under uniform scaling of the bias currents, explaining the current-range invariance discussed in \cref{subsec:circuitblocks}.
-Likewise, under subthreshold operation, temperature affects all transistor currents through the same exponential dependence $I \propto e^{\kappa V / U_T}$; hence, the ratios between feedback currents are preserved, ensuring functional robustness across temperature variations.
+This analysis also predicts the scaling properties of the model.
+Because all state variables and parameters are currents and interact through linear current-mode filters, the relative threshold positions remain invariant under uniform scaling of the bias currents, explaining the current and temperature invariance discussed in \cref{subsec:circuitblocks}.
 These invariance properties, intrinsic to the mixed-feedback current-mode formulation, contribute to the robustness of the proposed neuromorphic architecture.